What will I study?

 There are five admission points into the Master of Education in Teaching program: Fall I, Fall II, Spring I, Spring II, and Summer.
 Every required document in support of the application must be on file by the selected admission point deadline date.

-- Letter of Intent to pursue graduate study that addresses the dispositions (stewardship, intellectual spirit, integrity, and justice) of the USC College of Education Conceptual Framework in the context of the applicant’s teaching;
+- Letter of Intent to pursue graduate study that addresses the dispositions (stewardship, intellectual spirit, integrity, and justice) of the University of South Carolina's College of Education Conceptual Framework in the context of the applicant's teaching

 - Three years of experience in an education setting OR 3.0 GPA or higher in last degree earned